theforeman/puppet-foreman/README.md

 `foreman_smartproxy` can create and manage registered smart proxies in Foreman's database.
 The `rest_v3` provider uses the API with Ruby's HTTP library, OAuth and JSON.

+`foreman_hostgroup` can be used to create and destroy hostgroups.
+Nested hostgroups are supported and hostgroups can be assigned to locations/organizations.
+The type currently doesn't support other properties such as `environment`, `puppet classes` etc.

 ## Foreman ENC via hiera

 There is a function `foreman::enc` to retrieve the ENC data.
 This returns the